 For high traffic areas in the home – the hallway, living room or kitchen for example – hardwood flooring like oak is a much more durable and hard wearing option.
 Three new floors in the Goodrich parquet range – Cotton, Ash and Ecru – are perfect for achieving a pale toned look.

-You may have your heart set on solid wood or engineered wood flooring but don’t discount laminate, particularly if you are trying to work to a slightly tighter budget.
-If you like the appearance of Douglas Fir or pine but need something more hard wearing take a look at Wembury Polar Pine laminate.
+You may have your heart set on solid wood or engineered wood flooring but don’t discount Stratex, particularly if you are trying to work to a slightly tighter budget.
+If you like the appearance of Douglas Fir or pine but need something more hard wearing take a look at Brecon Blanche Oak.
 It has a clean fresh feel that’s perfect for creating a Scandinavian inspired look but with a tough scratch resistant finish that makes it ideal for any area of the home that needs to be able to withstand a little more wear and tear.

 Colour and Finish